How successful have virtual conventions been?

 As opposed to offering a virtual version of the event, what happened was that its absence revealed the fragmented nature of the industry.
 Microsoft and Sony both hosted their own events to reveal their next-gen consoles, as did Nintendo to update fans on new developments.
 The only real developer where it was practically business for usual when it came to a separate event was EA, whose EA Play conference had been running alongside E3 for a couple of years already.

 Whilst the tech press have long seen big in-person trade shows as being doomed to fail for the last few years, the view of those involved is a little bit different.
 Recent polling has shown that around four in ten members of the press believe that virtual events can be as useful as their physical counterparts and, of course, that is down to how well they’re executed.
 They’re preferred because there’s the ability to drop in and out of relevant content at one’s leisure, as well as the inherent lack of commuting involved.
 That being said, there are some who will always prefer attending physically due to the one-of-a-kind experience that it provides.

 For virtual events to improve in the future, it is possible that organisers can look to other highly successful online-only ventures for inspiration.
-For example, online casinos and associated comparison sites such as Bonus.ca provide a free source of information, and have been offering a carefully collated library of games content for several years.
 This can be seen as similar to how conventions bring various different manufacturers together in one big hall or event space.

 In a similar vein to the way comparison sites review and recommend individual sites, it may be possible in the future for virtual exhibitions to collate together the tech press’ reaction to different products, and list them under the individual manufacturers and their newest innovations.